Texistepec

-Texistepec is a municipality located in the south-east zone in the State of Veracruz, about 285 km from state capital Xalapa.
+Texistepec is a municipality located in the south-east zone in the Mexican state of Veracruz, about 285 km from the state capital Xalapa.
 It has a surface of 615.26 km2.
 It is located at 17°54′N 94°49′W. Texistepec in 1580 concerned to Coatzacoalcos's province.
 In 1831 San Miguel Texistepec was forming a municipality and was possessing 2 square leagues of lands with legal titles, southern people who suffered the batterings of the currents that our Mexican Republic had.

+Name

 The name "Texistepec" comes from the Nahuatl roots te-ksis- "shell (egg)" + -tepe- "mountain" + -k: "in".

-Geographic Limits
+Geography

 The municipality of Texistepec is delimited to the north by Oluta and Soconusco, to the east by Hidalgotitlán, to the south by Jesús Carranza and to the west by Sayula de Alemán.
-To the municipality it is watered by small rivers that are tributaries of the Chiquito, affluent river of the river Coatzacoalcos.
+The municipality is watered by small rivers that are tributaries of the Chiquito, affluent river of the river Coatzacoalcos.